burcukolbay/answers/README.md

 # Answers

-link to the live site: https://burcukolbay.github.io/answers/

-In the file that is sent by Leticia Castro, the keys to access were as follows:

-Public IP address:
-35.190.223.80

-Port: 3306

-User name:
-readerENOtotn1c7OBf7Yf

 In the documentation, it is mentioned that there are 3 tables.
 However, after I connected with the keys above, I receive 4 tables.
 The target tables (3) and one named as "recommendations".
 The "recommendations" table is not used.